-Sprint launches WiMAX in Nashville, Tenn.Alex Wagner - Deputy Managing Editor, News Desk
+Sprint launches WiMAX in Nashville, Tenn.Alex Wagner - Editorial Director of News and Content

 Sprint may not be ready to officially flip the 4G switch in New York City and Los Angeles just yet, but the story is a little different for the folks in Nashville, Tenn.
 Today Sprint has announced that their WiMAX network now covers Nashville, allowing customers in the Music City to access data faster than ever.
 With the launch of WiMAX in Nashville, there are now 52 markets with access to Sprint's 4G network.
 Check out the full press release below.